jasonelle/jasonette-old-blog/_posts/2017-02-05-functional-programming-in-json.md

 # Problem with Procedural Programming.

-A lot of functional programming related arguments tend to be too theoretical so I will use this concrete example to explain why we need functional programming in this case.
+Above code works just fine, so why do we need to worry about "functional programming" at all?

+Well here are some problems with the `fetch` action:

-1. The `fetch` action produces different result depending on what value is stored on the cache at the point of execution (because it uses `$cache.guid`) therefore not reusable.
+1. It uses `$cache.guid`, which means it will produce different results depending on what value is stored on the cache at the point of execution.
-2. The `fetch` action does a lot of different things, from a network call to hash generation to rendering.
+2. It does a lot of different things, from a network call to hash generation to rendering.
 This means this code is not reusable in other contexts.

-For example, we have this nifty `guid` function which generates a hash value, but it's not exactly reusable since it's built into this particular action call chain.
+For example, we have this nifty `guid` function which generates a hash value, but we can't reuse it since it's built into this particular action call chain.

 How can we extract this out as a standalone function somehow so we can reuse it without any side-effects?